 • In a large casserole or deep skillet, heat the olive oil and add the onions over medium heat.
 Cover with a lid and leave the onions until they are soft and translucent, about 10 min.
 This will allow to sweat the onions.

 • Add the chicken, garlic, the spices, chicken stock, salt and pepper.
 Combine the ingredients together and cover with a lid.
-Lower the heat to medium low and leave to gently cook, about 10 minutes.
+Lower the heat to medium-low and leave to cook gently, about 10 minutes.

 • Meanwhile, remove the flesh from the preserved lemon and finely chop the lemon (discard the flesh).